frequency-chain/frequency/designdocs/passkey_p256.md

 #### Extrinsic verification

-As we know every signed extrinsic is required to get validated by a list of SignedExtensions which verify that extrinsic from different aspects.
-Depending on our choice to use _SignedExtrinsic_ or an _Unsigned_ one we would need to modify or re-implement some of the following.
+Currently, the Frequency chain primarily makes use of _SignedExtrinsic_.
+As we know, every signed extrinsic is validated by a list of SignedExtensions which each verify a different aspect of that extrinsic.
+The list of signed extensions includes:

-- **CheckNonce**: The nonce check should happen with the nonce inside the payload to avoid replay attacks.
+- **CheckNonce**: Checks the the nonce inside the payload to avoid replay attacks.
-- **ChargeFrqTransactionPayment**: The transaction fee should be applied to the owner account inside the payload.
+- **ChargeFrqTransactionPayment**: Checks that the transaction fee can be applied to the owner account inside the payload.

+Depending on whether we choose to implement Passkey support using Signed or Unsigned extrinsics, the above extensions may need to be duplicated to check Unsigned extrinsics.
+Additionally, regardless of which route (signed vs unsigned) we take, we will require the following additional checks:

-- **CheckP256Signature**: A new extension should be written to verify the P256 signature inside the payload.
+- **CheckP256Signature**: Verify the P256 signature inside the payload.
 - **Others**: We might also need to check the **Era**, **Mortality** and **Genesis hash** if we choose the unsigned path.